The Most Frequently Asked Questions About HZZK

 Why is the HZZK needed now?

-Increasing urbanization, booming construction industries and the escalating use of bricks combined with the continued use of outdated, polluting brick kilns has resulted in serious environmental, health and social impacts.
+Increasing urbanization, booming construction industries and the escalating use of bricks combined with the continued use of outdated, polluting brick kilns has resulted in catastrophic environmental, health and social impacts.

 The existing technologies operate in poorly regulated brick industries and require urgent replacement.

-HZZK is an ideal replacement technology for approximately 500, 000 outdated existing kilns.
-It can mitigate the high black carbon and CO2 emissions of the brick industry.
+HZZK is an ideal replacement technology for approximately 500,000 outdated existing kilns.

-As the original, authentic zig-zag technology the HZZK can meet the challenge of providing a socially responsible, environmentally sensitive and economic replacement kiln technology.
+As the original, authentic zig-zag technology – proven and independently validated – the HZZK can meet the challenge of providing a socially responsible, environmentally sensitive and economic replacement kiln technology.

 What are the environmental emissions of the global brick industry?